Prometheus-X-association/t-ai-carisma/bb04-overview.md

 They are used at different points in an application's lifecycle, and rely on different inputs.
  But their common purpose is to produce trust-related quality indicators in the form of audit reports that can be shared by companies, thus creating the necessary conditions of transparency.

 ## Use cases in EDGE Skills

 In this section, we summarize how the tools can be used, and how they can contribute to improving the quality of an AI-based service.

-### CARISMA
+### CARiSMA

 CARiSMA is a comprehensive software suite that enables system designers and security experts to perform automated compliance analysis, risk analysis and security analysis of software and system models.
 It is a generic tool that can be used for systems that incorporate AI, and a fortiori in the field of education.
-The tool is used during the design phase of a system, when safety requirements must be formally specified.
+The tool is used during the design phase of a system, when certain privacy and security related requirements must be formally specified.
 In particular, it enables security and privacy constraints to be verified, helping a company to understand (and show, in a transparent approach) how personal data is used in the context of an AI service to be analyzed.

 ### LOLA